soto-nicole/sem-coursework/use-cases/use-case-9.md

 ### Goal in Context

-As an X, I want to produce a report on the population of all the cities in a region so that Y.
+As a Finance manager, I want to produce a report on the population of all the cities in a region so that I can identify the highest and lowest populated cities in that area, identifying where the most and least profit may be made based on potential customer count.

 ### Scope